brianwisti/dendron-hugo/content/post/2018/12/active-tasks-in-taskwarrior.md

 ## `task active`

 The `active` report shows me only those tasks that have been assigned the `+ACTIVE` virtual tag.
-Very handy in my blog *taskwarrior-contexts|context*, when many curious ideas are tugging at my easily distracted brain and I need to see just what I’m doing.
+Very handy in my blog [context]({{< relref "/post/2018/02/taskwarrior-contexts.md" >}}), when many curious ideas are tugging at my easily distracted brain and I need to see just what I’m doing.

 ```console
 $ task active